 Grades 5-6: GLOW STICKS

 In this experiment students compare the mass of a glow stick before and after it has been cracked and activated.
 You should get relatively good data for this lab, but as you can see in the picture the mass decreased by a hundredth of a gram.
-Glow sticks can be found at the dollar store, or stock up on them after Halloween when they go on clearance.
+Glow sticks can be found on amazon, at the dollar store, or you can stock up on them after Halloween when they go on clearance.

 Grades 7-8: ALKA SELTZER BAG